-Bite-sized study covers a range of snackable learning options including micro-credentials, undergraduate single subjects and postgraduate single subjects.
+Bite-sized study covers a range of snackable learning options including short courses, micro-credentials, undergraduate single subjects and postgraduate single subjects.

 These allow you to develop a specific skill with just a few hours of study a week – meaning you can stay relevant with new skills for the future of work without having to give up your day job.

-Remind yourself of the skills you need to hone from Step 2, and then check out which bite-sized learning courses can get you there.
+Remind yourself of the skills you need to hone from Step 2, and then check out which short courses can get you there.